By Ian Humphries, Managing and Product Director at The NAV People

 In a lot of cases, making simple has meant simple solutions with limited functionality, Xero, QuickBooks and Sage are great examples, they serve a purpose, but often don’t offer the breadth or growth capability that exciting young businesses need.
 At the other end of the spectrum have been traditional platforms such as SAP, Infor and Epicor, systems so complex and consultancy heavy that rapid deployment and simplification are almost impossible.

-Take a highly flexible platform (Dynamics NAV), completely change the way personalisation and customisation is done (apps and extensions), make it an integral part of your cloud and digital suite (Office 365), deploy it on a leading cloud environment (Azure) and you have a complex ERP and CRM solution with all the extensibility of traditional on premise platforms but in a shared cloud.
+Take a highly flexible platform (Dynamics NAV), completely change the way personalization and customization is done (apps and extensions), make it an integral part of your cloud and digital suite (Office 365), deploy it on a leading cloud environment (Azure) and you have a complex ERP and CRM solution with all the extensibility of traditional on premise platforms but in a shared cloud.

 If you are a simple business with limited requirements, then great, you have a range of assisted set up options, data migration templates and pre-configured integrations (such as Bank statements, payment providers and postcode lookup) as well as simplified screens, integrated Power BI as well as Word, Excel and Outlook, all working seamlessly with your Dynamics 365 Business Edition platform.

 If you are a more complex business that requires more from your ERP and CRM solutions, then you have options.
 You can still have your solution on premise or in your private cloud and you can still buy it, if a subscription model doesn’t quite fit your requirements today.
 Or you can adopt Dynamics 365 Business Edition and turn on the extended functionality to give you everything that a Dynamics NAV on premise solution offers.